 Freshwater environments vary in many physical and biotic properties, giving rise to different ecotypes of sticklebacks.
 These ecotypes vary in morphology and behaviour due to different diets and predatory pressures.
 Limnetic sticklebacks are typically found in deeper lakes and feed on zooplankton.
 They are more streamlined which allows them to escape large predatory fish more efficiently.
 Benthic sticklebacks, on the other hand, inhabit shallower lakes with more structural complexity created by vegetation, generally feeding on invertebrates at the bottom of the lakes.
 This gives them a deeper body and jaw structures suited for crushing their food.

-In 2019, we collected three-spined sticklebacks from eight different source populations from healthy (pike-free) lakes in the Mat-Su region and the Kenai Peninsula.
+In 2019, we collected three-spined sticklebacks from eight different source populations from lakes in the Mat-Su region and the Kenai Peninsula.
 Half of the source population lakes corresponded to a typical limnetic habitat and half of the lakes had the characteristics of a benthic habitat.
-The fish from different populations were pooled into multiple batches to create an experimental design where each of the eight empty rotenone-treated lakes received a mixture of benthic and/or limnetic sticklebacks.
+The fish from different populations were pooled into multiple batches to create an experimental design where each of the eight empty rotenone-treated lakes received a mixture of benthic or limnetic sticklebacks from different source populations.
 We also restocked a ninth lake that had been rotenoned in 2017 with sticklebacks from all source populations.
 A total of approximately 10000 individual fish were collected, photographed and fin clipped prior to being released into their new habitat.
 This will allow us to study the genomics and morphology of the ancestral populations and to track how they change over time.

 Today, the project has become a large international collaboration involving over 50 scientists from 22 different research groups across 17 universities and institutions.
 We are divided into six different axes of research.
 Each year, we have multiple teams conducting fieldwork in the experimental lakes in Alaska to collect samples and data, allowing us to monitor how the populations evolve and to conduct additional experiments.
 Our projects have received external funding from multiple organizations, such as the Swiss National Science Foundation, the Natural Sciences and Engineering Research Council (Canada) and the National Science Foundation (USA).